aidos-lab/aidos-lab.github.io/content/join.md

 ## Ph.D. positions

-If you are interested in working with us and have a background in mathematics, computer science, physics, or a general penchant for computational methods, please send your CV and a brief letter of motivation to bastian@rieck.me for general inquiries on Ph.D. positions.
+If you are interested in working with us, please reach out to bastian@rieck.me with (a) a brief motivation letter, (b) your CV, and (c) a full transcript of your grades.
+We value interdisciplinary, non-standard backgrounds and attention to detail.

 ## Research visits

-If you are interested in a short-term research opportunity, such as a research visit over the summer, please reach out to bastian@rieck.me.
+If you are interested in a short-term research opportunity, such as a research visit over the summer, please reach out to bastian@rieck.me with (a) a brief motivation letter in which you describe the purpose of the stay, (b) your CV, and (c) a suggestion for funding opportunities.
 We are particularly interested in stays that may result in long-term collaborations.